K2Ratus/notepad/readme.md

 When the input gets the focus, the goto/search operation is performed, when the input is blurred it sets the info text to "inactive".
  If the blur events is moving the focus to null, then at the end of the blur event we redirect the focus to the editor.

-There are special functions for producing exactly the right focus behaviour when pressing Esc (with focus on the editor) and pressing
+`dn.find_pane` has special functions for producing exactly the right focus behaviour for find/replace/gtoto keyboard shorcuts, and these functions are registered in `keyboard.js`.
+Special behaviour when pressing Esc, but when the focus was on the editor, is implemented in `keyboard.js`.
-Ctrl-F/Crtl-L.